Top Glove Co. Bhd. (OTCMKTS:TGLVY) Stock Price Down 11.2%

 Top Glove Co.
 Bhd.
-(OTCMKTS:TGLVY – Get Free Report) fell 11.2% during mid-day trading on Friday .
-The company traded as low as $0.59 and last traded at $0.59.
-400 shares changed hands during trading, a decline of 84% from the average session volume of 2,556 shares.
+(OTCMKTS:TGLVY – Get Free Report)’s stock price was down 11.2% on Friday .
+The stock traded as low as $0.59 and last traded at $0.59.
+Approximately 400 shares changed hands during mid-day trading, a decline of 84% from the average daily volume of 2,556 shares.
 The stock had previously closed at $0.66.

 Top Glove Corporation Bhd., an investment holding company, manufactures, trades in, and sells gloves in Malaysia, Thailand, the People's Republic of China, and internationally.
 The company offers nitrile, latex, surgical, rubber, examination, medical, and vinyl gloves; concentrate and synthetic latex, formers, chemicals and chemical compounds, rubber dental dams, exercise bands, condoms, and rubber related products; packaging materials, boxes, and cartons; and disposable and medical face masks, engineering parts and rubber glove machinery, functional fillers, healthcare products, and homecare and personal care products.